radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 Business can be the most expressive form of art..

-But we have never been tought to think about it in this way.
+But we have never been taught to think about it in this way.

 Given the political and socioeconomic trends in the world today, citizens need a flexible and financially durable tool to combat the many problems in the world.
 The concept of business has been much maligned - and for good reasons.
 However, we the people, can reclaim business for what it was originally intended for: allowing a group of citizens to band together to achieve a beneficial and socially-relevant goal.